 How can I obtain an excused absence?

 Students are expected to attend all their scheduled classes and laboratories and not to be absent without adequate reason.
-The responsibility for defining attendance expectations is left to the individual faculty member, subject to the guidelines detailed in the “Class Attendance” policy in the Undergraduate Catalog, which can be found here.
+The responsibility for defining attendance expectations is left to the individual faculty member, subject to the guidelines detailed in the “Class Attendance” policy in the Undergraduate Catalog.

 What is the difference between taking a leave of absence and withdrawal from UD?